 Onwards and upwards now on your Ireland road trip as you drive north through Limerick to reach the mighty Cliffs of Moher.
 These outstanding sea cliffs are listed as a UNESCO Global Geopark (a rare title if any), run along 14 km of pristine coastline, and are home to a number of migratory seabirds.

 If you’re after an overly dramatic vista, then look no further.

 The cliffs can be viewed from three separate viewing platforms, each of which offers a different perspective of this mighty rock formation but its O’Brien’s Tower that provides the most impressive lookout of all.

-Once you’ve finished exploring the cliffs and Ireland’s west coast, you could always extend your Ireland road trip by heading further north to Galway, a colourful harbour town and the cultural heart of Ireland (get your fiddles at the ready).
+Once you’ve finished exploring the cliffs, why not check out some of the best waves in the country while you're there?
+We suggest taking surf lessons at Lahinch Surf School , minutes away from Cliffs of Moher.
+Next, you could always extend your Ireland road trip by heading further north to Galway, a colourful harbour town and the cultural heart of Ireland (get your fiddles at the ready).